docpad/docpad-plugin-nodesass/README.md

 renderUnderscoreStylesheets: false|true
 ```

-By default we prevent any SCSS stylesheets that filename starts with underscore character from being rendered and written to the output directory.
-This is to follow SCSS convention that such files are just intended to be included inside out stylesheets, and that they are not meant to be rendered by themselves.
+By default we prevent any Sass stylesheets that filename starts with underscore character from being rendered and written to the output directory.
+This is to follow Sass convention that such files are just intended to be included inside out stylesheets, and that they are not meant to be rendered by themselves.
 If you really want to, you can render the underscore stylesheets by setting the `renderUnderscoreStylesheets` option to `true` in your plugin's configuration.

 ## History